 According to a study reviewed by the National Institutes of Health (NIH), obesity is among the leading causes of elevated cardiovascular disease (CVD) morbidity and mortality.
 Overall, the rate of heart disease deaths associated with obesity increased by about 180%.
 According to research from the American Heart Association, the rate of deaths from ischemic heart disease due to obesity nearly tripled in the U.S. over a two-decade span.
-On the triple of triple of the triple of triple of the triple of triple of the triple of the triple of triple of the triple of tr
+On the triple of triple of the triple of the triple of triple o